WGS84 is standard for GPS

 Similar to the North American Datum of 1983 (NAD83), it uses the Earth’s center mass as the coordinate origin.

 Geodesists believe the error is less than 2 centimeters which is better than NAD83.

 Pinpoint Your Position Using WGS84

 When you need to accurately enter coordinates in a GIS, the first step is to uniquely define all coordinates on Earth.

 This means you need a reference frame for your latitude and longitude coordinates because where would you be on Earth without having reference to it?

 Because the Earth is curved – and in GIS we deal with flat map projections – we need to accommodate both the curved and flat views of the world.
 Surveyors and geodesists have accurately defined locations on Earth.

 We begin modeling the Earth with an ellipsoid.
 To be clear, this is different from a geoid which is a measure of mean sea level.
 Over time, the ellipsoid has been estimated to the best of our ability through a massive collection of surface measurements.

 WGS84: Unifying a Global Ellipsoid Model with GPS

-It wasn’t until the mainstream use of Global Positioning Systems (GPS) when geodesists first developed a unified global ellipsoid model.
+It wasn’t until the mainstream use of Global Positioning Systems (GPS) that geodesists first developed a unified global ellipsoid model.

 The radio waves transmitted by GPS satellites and trilateration enable extremely precise Earth measurements across continents and oceans.
 Geodesists could create global ellipsoid models because of the enhancement of computing capabilities and GPS technology.

 What is EPSG4326?
 EPSG4326 is just the way to identify WGS84 using EPSG.

 Never before have we been able to estimate the ellipsoid with such precision.

 This is primarily because of the global set of measurements provided by GPS.

-WGS84 is made up of a reference ellipsoid, a standard coordinate system, altitude data, and a geoid.
+WGS84 consists of a reference ellipsoid, a standard coordinate system, altitude data, and a geoid.

 The error of WGS84 is believed to be less than 2 centimeters to the center mass.